silverstripe/silverstripe-omnipay/docs/en/payment-scenarios.md

 # Payment scenarios

-Here is how different scenarios can play out.
+Here is how different gateway scenarios can play out:

 ### On-site 'purchase' gateway: